 What is the most unhealthy habit?

-The most unhealthy habit is procrastination, as it can lead to chronic stress, missed deadlines, and poor work quality, significantly affecting both personal and professional life.
+The most unhealthy habit is procrastination, which can stem from a fear of failure or perfectionism [4].
+It can lead to chronic stress, missed deadlines, burnout, and poor work quality.
+In the long term, this can significantly affect both your personal and professional life.